sensedeep/dynamodb-onetable/README.md

 The `value` may be set to a function which then returns the attribute value.
 The calling sequence for the function is `value(propertyName, properties)` where `properties` is the properties provided to the API after blending with the `context` (see below).
 A value function must not depend on the value of other value properties that may or many not have been computed when the function is called.
 You may use the values of other attributes supplied via the properties parameters.

+If you call `find` or any query API and do not provide all the properties needed to resolve the complete value template. i.e. some of the ${var} references are unresolved, OneTable will take the resolved portion and create a `begins with` key condition for that portion of the value template.

 ### Table Contexts

 Each `Table` has a `context` of properties that are blended with `Model` properties before executing APIs.
 The context is used to provide keys and attributes that apply to more than just one API invocation.
 A typical use case is for a central authorization module to add an `accountId` or `userId` to the context which is then used in keys for items belonging to that account or user.
-This is useful for multi-tennant applications.
+This is useful for multi-tenant applications.

 When creating items, context properties are written to the database.
 When updating, context properties are not, only explicit attributes provided in the API `properties` parameter are written.